KINTHALIPRANEETH/KINTHALIPRANEETH/README.md

 - 👋 Hi, I’m @KINTHALIPRANEETH
 - 👀 I’m interested in ...
 Tool Based
 - 🌱 I’m currently learning ...
-Salesforce
+Salesforce, Mulesoft
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...